By Lambert Strether of Corrente.

 SIR: I have the honor to submit the following report of the operations of the Armies of the United States from the date of my appointment to command the same.

-From an early period in the rebellion I had been impressed with the idea that that could be brought into the field, regardless of season and weather, were necessary to a speedy termination of the war.
+From an early period in the rebellion I had been impressed with the idea that active and continuous operations of all the troops that could be brought into the field, regardless of season and weather, were necessary to a speedy termination of the war.
 The resources of the enemy and his numerical strength were far inferior to ours; but as an offset to this, we had a vast territory, with a population hostile to the government, to garrison, and long lines of river and railroad communications to protect, to enable us to supply the operating armies.

 The armies in the East and West acted independently and without concert, like a balky team, no two ever pulling together, enabling the enemy to use to great advantage his interior lines of communication for transporting troops from East to West, reinforcing the army most vigorously pressed, and to furlough large numbers, during seasons of inactivity on our part, to go to their homes and do the work of producing, for the support of their armies.
 It was a question whether our numerical strength and resources were not more than balanced by these disadvantages and the enemy’s superior position.